Berkshire County Court Records

 Types of Probate Proceedings

-The court’s probate docket includes:
+The court's probate docket covers a wide range of proceedings:

 - Formal and informal probate of wills under the Massachusetts Uniform Probate Code (M.G.L. c.
 190B)